-I am a PhD student of Sociology at UC Berkeley studying online dating, the sharing economy, social exchange, and culture.
+I am a Ph.D. student of Sociology at UC Berkeley studying online dating, culture, technology, the sharing economy, and social exchange.

 Broadly, I am interested in understanding how the adoption of online technologies shape cultural schemas and offline relationships.
 My dissertation explores how individuals rely on algorithmic-thinking to make decisions on ‘when to commit’ in the age of digital romance.
 Singles today often bemoan that online dating has reduced romantic pursuits to a ‘numbers game.’
 They say that dating apps have made an overwhelming amount of people available at the touch of their fingertips, but knowing when to stop ‘relationshopping’ and start ‘relationshipping’ has become a great source of disquietude.
 Taking my research to metropolises such as Shanghai and New York, I ask: how do people respond to and/or play the numbers game?
 What kind of schemas are urbanites relying on to make dating-related decisions?
 Furthermore, how do the technologization and quantification of one of life’s most intimate affairs shape modern understandings of selfhood and relationality?

 My research and ideas have been featured on NPR (Morning Edition, All Things Considered), San Francisco Chronicle, GQ, Mashable, and USA Today.